 3 or less girls are permitted to play on the boys team during the regular season and either choose to play in the boys tournament or enter the OHSAA girls tournament as an individual.
 4 or more girls are permitted to play on the boys team during the regular season, but must enter the OHSAA boys tournament.
-In both cases, Girls ARE permitted to go back and forth between playing in girls and boys matches provided they do not exceed the total number of matches permitted.
+In both cases, girls are permitted to go between playing in girls and boys matches provided they do not exceed the total number of matches permitted.
+When girls are participating on the boys team, the girl golfers must tee off from the boys tees.